-"Mr. Van Tighem and Ms. Petterson point out the changes were made without any public consultation."

-The inclusion of this fact suggests that these non-government sources believe that the amount of public consultation is an important consideration in understanding this change.
+"Mr. Van Tighem and Ms. Petterson point out the changes were made without any public public consultation is an important consideration in understanding this change.
 Non-government source content in the article is focused on a critique of the actions taken by the government on rescinding the 1976 Coal Policy.